 From the La Brea Tar Pits website: Since 1906, more than one million bones have been recovered representing over 231 species of vertebrates.
 In addition, 159 species of plants and 234 species of invertebrates have been identified.
 It is estimated that the collections at the La Brea Tar Pits Museum contain about three million items.
 Our current Project 23 excavation may, when completed, double this number.

 More than 4,000 dire wolves have been found so far, making it the most common animal found in the tar pits.
 Saber-toothed cats are second at 2,000 and coyotes are third.

 Wondering why I keep calling them saber-toothed cats instead of tigers?
 These guys are most closely related to the modern day bobcat, not the tiger.
 Some of the saber-toothed cat fossils found in the pits show evidence of healed bone fractures, injuries that should have been catastrophic.
 This has led scientists to hypothesize that these animals were social and lived in packs, protecting their injured and elderly members.

-American Lions have been found in the tar pits- Since far fewer of them have been found than other carnivores, scientists they may have been smarter than their fellow predators.
+American Lions have been found in the tar pits- Since far fewer of them have been found than other carnivores, scientists believe they may have been smarter than their fellow predators.
 They are the largest cat found in the tar pits– their tails alone were about four feet long– and paleontologists believe they are so closely related to the African Lion that they’ve placed them in the same species.

 As some of you know, I’ve become a little bit obsessed with fossils— That’s why I know the difference between a Mastodon and a Woolly Mammoth.
 Mammoths were larger and grazed on the plains, while Mastodons were smaller and preferred wooded areas- Their molars helped them to reach for twigs and branches.
 (Mastodons have been found here in Tennessee.)
 I think it’s kind of cool that both animals could be found in the California area during the Ice Age.